tonib/kaichronicles/doc/README-mechanics.md

 ### setSkills
 Game setup: The player selects the initial Endurance and Combat Skill

+### restoreDeliveranceUse (execute once only)
+Magnakai and later: Action Chart button to restore +X EP after Y days will available again

 ### setDisciplines
 Game setup: The player selects the Kai disciplines